WXIII: Patlabor the Movie 3: Development

+Triangle Staff was the original animation studio entrusted with the film, however the studio went defunct during its production.
+Madhouse then took over the project, though Triangle Staff's involvement would be acknowledged in the film's end credits.

 Very similar in premise and plot to episode 3 of the original OVA The 450-Million-Year-Old Trap and the manga arcs in volumes 7 to 10 that greatly extended the plot of that episode.

 Release

 WXIII premiered out of competition during the Tokyo International Fantastic Film Festival, which had special screening on December 10, 2001.
 WXIIIs Japanese theatrical release took place on March 30, 2002 to coincide with the release of Minipato.
-Geneon Entertainment licensed WXIII for its North American theatrical release on January 10, 2003 and DVD release on May 2003, which was eventually followed by later DVD releases to Europe and Oceania.
+Geneon Entertainment licensed WXIII for its North American theatrical release on January 10, 2003 and DVD release in May 2003, which was eventually followed by later DVD releases to Europe and Oceania.
 It was licensed in Australia by Madman Entertainment.
 Section23 Films has licensed all three Patlabor films for North America.
 Section23 Films released the movie on Blu-ray and DVD on September 8, 2015.